What Are Walk Boards?

 Both are used for working at height, but the design and use of scaffold board and scaffolding planks differ.

 Walk board provide a wide, flat, and often reinforced walking surface.
 They are engineered for strength and stability.
-Aluminum walk board, in particular, reduce weight while improving portability.
-Some walk board have integrated side locks or anti-slip textures.
+Aluminum walk boards, in particular, cut weight and make handling easier.
+Some walk boards also have built-in side locks or anti-slip textures.

 Scaffolding planks are generally wood-based and simpler in structure.
 They may lack built-in anti-slip features or edge protection.